Observability of gravitational waves excited by binary stars orbiting around a supermassive black hole by space-based gravitational wave observatory: Introduction

-The waveforms generated by motions of single stellar-mass compact object in BH spacetime have been studied intensively\cite{Hughes:2001jr,Glampedakis:2002ya,Gupta:2022fbe,Polcar:2022bwv,Munna:2022xts, Kerachian:2023oiw,Takahashi:2023flk,Burko:2013cca,Glampedakis:2005hs,Babak:2017tow,Munna:2019fjz,Zi:2021pdp,Destounis:2022obl,Zi:2023pvl,Barack:2003fp, Zi:2023omh,Dai:2023cft,Pan:2023wau}, including probe fundamental fields\cite{Zhang:2022rfr,Liang:2022gdk}, modified gravity\cite{Will:1977wq,Will:1989sk,Barausse:2015wia,Xu:2021kfh,Tan:2024utr,Gair:2011ym}, extra dimensions\cite{Rahman:2022fay}, electric charge and internal structure of small body objects\cite{Zi:2022hcc,Zhang:2022hbt,Yang:2022tma,Drummond:2023loz,Mino:1995fm,Toshmatov:2020wky,Piovano:2020zin}, etc. Binary-star systems are important astrophysical objects which are constituted of binary stars revolving around each other.
-The amount of binary-star systems is huge in the Galaxy, it's estimated that the amount of binary-star systems is no less than that of single star.
+The waveforms of GWs are known to be critical for data analysis to extract the information of black holes.
+The waveforms generated by motions of single stellar-mass compact object in BH spacetime have been studied intensively\cite{Hughes:2001jr,Glampedakis:2002ya,Gupta:2022fbe,Polcar:2022bwv,Munna:2022xts, Kerachian:2023oiw,Takahashi:2023flk,Burko:2013cca,Glampedakis:2005hs,Babak:2017tow,Munna:2019fjz,Zi:2021pdp,Destounis:2022obl,Zi:2023pvl,Barack:2003fp, Zi:2023omh,Dai:2023cft,Pan:2023wau}, including probe of fundamental fields\cite{Zhang:2022rfr,Liang:2022gdk}, modified gravity\cite{Will:1977wq,Will:1989sk,Barausse:2015wia,Xu:2021kfh,Tan:2024utr,Gair:2011ym}, extra dimensions\cite{Rahman:2022fay}, electric charge and internal structure of small body objects\cite{Zi:2022hcc,Zhang:2022hbt,Yang:2022tma,Drummond:2023loz,Mino:1995fm,Toshmatov:2020wky,Piovano:2020zin}, etc. Binary-star systems are important astrophysical objects which are constituted of binary stars revolving around each other.
+The amount of binary-star systems is huge in the Galaxy.
+It's estimated that the amount of binary-star systems is no less than that of single star.
 The vast majority of stars are located in a binary system.
 It is estimated that more than 70\% of all massive stars may exist in systems with two or three stars.
-In active galactic nuclei, due to the rich forms of interactions between SBH, the gaseous accretion disks and the stellar mass compact objects, the binary may be formed and scattered onto the orbits close the central SBH to form the systems which we call B-EMRIs.
-The binary stars moving in central SBH constitute a significant typical EMIRs.
-Thus, it is quite sensible to consider the waveforms produced by motions of binary stars surrounding a SBH other than the case of single star.
-The GW generated by each of the binary star overlaps, so the waveforms generated by this type of EMRIs are distinguishable from that generated by single star.
-In this paper, we just consider the case that the amplitudes of the GW generated by internal motion of binary stars are small compared to that generated by external motion of the mass center, so it's expected small perturbations would appear when compared to the waveforms of single star.
-It's really worthwhile to build the template waveforms of such systems for future data analysis to distinguish the waveforms of the binary-star systems and that of single star.